CodingIntel

 Recorded June 19th, 2025

-This webinar will focus on selected CPT® modifiers that tend to be problematic for coders and claims processing.
-The instructor will focus on the application of modifier-22 and -52 including commonalities and differences as stated by the AMA as well as supportive citations from the Medicare Claims Processing Manual.
+This webinar focuses on selected CPT® modifiers that tend to be problematic for coders and claims processing, with emphasis on the application of modifier-22 and -52 including commonalities and differences as stated by the AMA and supportive citations from the Medicare Claims Processing Manual.

 Can I Get Paid For…Removal of Sutures or Staples